Cycling mont ventoux

 Who is this cycling tour suitable for?

-What is included in the package for the Ventoux Cinglés Challenge?
+What is included in the Mont Ventoux cycling holiday package?

 What should I bring in terms of kit and clothing for the challenge?

-Participants should bring well-maintained road bikes, layered clothing suitable for warm weather and cool mountain conditions, and all necessary cycling gear.
-A detailed kit list will be provided after registration.
+Riders should bring a well-maintained road bike, appropriate gearing for long climbs, layered clothing for changing mountain conditions, and all essential cycling equipment.
+A detailed kit list is provided before the trip.